aerospike-examples/seat-reservation-demo/README.md

-# seat-booking-demo
+# seat-reservation-demo
-Demonstration of a seat booking facility using Multi-Record Trasnactions
+Demonstration of a seat reservation facility using Multi-Record Trasnactions